-We are often asked to recommend books about Singapore.
+We are often asked to recommend books about Singapore with good Singapore stories and historical detail.
 Our guides read an eclectic mix of memoirs by Singaporean authors, novels about Singapore from the early days to modern times, reference books about art, architecture and history…plus everything in between.
 We’ve been trying for a while to put together a comprehensive list for our guests.
 It’s definitely an ongoing process.
-Here are a few books, along with recommendations for the tours that bring their stories to life.
+Here are a few books, along with recommendations for the tours that bring can bring Singapore’s stories and past to life.

 Up first…books we have a personal connection to.